Delhi Mapillai

 Delhi Mapillai is a 1968 Indian Tamil-language comedy film directed by Devan.
 It stars Ravichandran, Rajasree and Sachu.
 The film revolves around two sons teaching a lesson to their father who disregards the poor.
 It was released on 13 September 1968.

 Plot

-A wealthy but haughty man disregards poor people, so his two sons decide to teach him a lesson.
+A wealthy but haughty man disregards poor people.
+His two sons orchestrate a plan to teach humility to their arrogant, elitist father who disregards the poor.
+The two brothers orchestrate a series of comedic schemes to teach their father humility and respect for the less fortunate.

 Soundtrack

 The music was composed by K. V. Mahadevan.